dottjt/plastic/chapters/04-depression.md

 It was a state of mind which my brain had defaulted to.
 Certainly, I believe that I always had this anger inside me, merely that I

+Japanese AV models were the closest thing I ever had to a mother.

 <!-- Existential Crisis -->